 - I have a team of five people.

 I don’t just write about my results either.
 I start there.
 Then I go to my actions.
 In addition, I think about what I did to create that.
 Then, I think about what I have to feel and think to create those results.
 My energy is very different because I’m a completely different person.

 So for you, what results do you have in the future?
 How did you get those results?
 What would you be thinking about with these results?

 If you want to lose 50lbs and in your future, you’re 50lbs lighter, you’re not thinking about losing 50lbs.

 What advice do you have for you now?
 How would you make decisions now if you had the results you wanted?
 This one is HUGE!
 What about your life is different with these results?
 What about your life is the same?

 Remember what I said above about your mind and body not knowing the difference between what’s real and what’s not?
 That’s where this comes into play.
-The more you align internally with who you want to become in the future, the sooner you’ll create the results you want as that person.
+So the more you align internally with who you want to become in the future, the sooner you’ll create the results you want as that person.

 The Future Self Letter is a really fun and practical way to do this.

-I love getting advice from my future self.
+In fact, I love getting advice from my future self.
 She always knows what to do.